-Obtaining earthquake insurance quotes for your TN home or business is easy with the help of an independent insurance agent in the Trusted Choice® network.
+Obtaining earthquake insurance quotes for your TN home or business is easy with the help of an independent insurance agent in our network.
 Your local agent will be familiar with the hazards you face in your TN neighborhood and can offer you advice about your policy options and risks.

-Contact a Trusted Choice agent near you to get more information.
+Contact an agent near you to get more information.
 You'll be able to start comparing earthquake insurance policies and quotes in no time.